 Accept Cards and Keep a Cash Float

-It’s very simple, there are a number of companies out there, I use PayPal Here because I bought my reader a few years ago when they were still a novelty.
+It’s very simple, there are a number of companies out there, I have PayPal Here because I bought my reader a few years ago when readers were still a novelty.
 I thought the Paypal logo would reassure my customers.
-That’s all changed now and you can get cheaper rates elsewhere.

 The readers take all the major credit and debit cards.
 The money goes into your account and the customer is sent an e-receipt if they request one.
 They even do ‘tap and go’ now.
 As long as you have Wi-Fi or a Hotspot you’re in business.